 The challenging gameplay requires constant backtracking to the vendors throughout the adventure.
 While adding +1 to a stat may not seem like much, in Rainbow Moon and those familiar to old-school titles it could mean the difference between surviving and dying.

 Completing the store will take 30-40 hours, but to complete every side-quest and seeing everything the game offers can take well over 100 hours.
 For those trophy hunters out there, and you know who you are, there is actually a trophy for playing over 100 hours.
 The trophy would be hard to “cheese” too.
 Rainbow Moon will pause the game if you are idle for too long and the trophy only counts actual playing time, it doesn’t count time on pause.

 There aren’t many things that I can label as being “wrong” with the game, but there are a couple of things that feel more like I’m nitpicking instead.
 It isn’t possible to rotate the grid during battles, which is disappointing when coming right from playing the latestDisgaea series.
 It boils down to either liking the old-school style of the game or not.
 The colorful HD visuals pop off the screen with a great diversity in the locations, showcasing many different environment types helping provide a great feel akin to a old-school style game.
-While it is not as deep as other SRPG games such as Final Fantasy Tactics, Rainbow Moon is perfect for those looking for an old-school feel on a budget.Note: The Rainbow Moon review was written based on the PS3 version of the game.
+While it is not as deep as other SRPG games such as Final Fantasy Tactics, Rainbow Moon is perfect for those looking for an old-school feel on a budget.Note: Rainbow Moon was reviewed on PlayStation 3.
+A digital copy of the game provided by the publisher.